algosup/2024-2025-project-1-fpga-team-6/Documents/QA/TestPlan.md

 <br><i>Take a look at verilog<sup><a href="#2">[2]</a></sup> in the glossary for more details.</i>

 ## 2-Test-Criteria
-we use test criteria to know what the Quality Assurance will have to test.
+We use test criteria to know what the Quality Assurance will have to test.

 #### Critical-Bugs
 Critical bugs are bugs that prevent the game from working properly and from implementing new features before resolving those bugs.
 If a critical bug is encounter, we will suspend the tests until the bug is resolved.